apprunjs/apprun-docs/docs/apprun-site.md

 # AppRun Site

-The easiest way to get started is to use the [AppRun-Site](https://github.com/yysun/apprun-site) tool, a command-line tool for building modern web applications with [AppRun](https://github.com/yysun/apprun).
+AppRun-Site let you focus on creating web pages are created using HTML, markdown, AppRun components, and web components.
+AppRun-Site will take care of the rest:

+* It compiles your pages to ES Modules
+* It runs your pages run as Single Page Applications (SPA)
+* It can render your pages using Server-Side Rendering (SSR)
+* It can also generate a static website

-## Create Site
+## Create AppRun Site

-To create a new AppRun Site:
+You can initialize a project using the `npm create apprun-app` command and select the `AppRun Site` template.

 ```sh
 npm init apprun-app [my-app]
 ```

-And select the `AppRun Site` template.
+## AppRun Site Architecture

 An AppRun-Site project has the following structure:

 ```
 /pages              <- pages of the website